 Run a batch test on your trained app

-To run the test, select the dataset name.
+To run the test, select the dataset name then select Run from the contextual toolbar.
 When the test completes, this row displays the test result of the dataset.

 The downloadable dataset is the same file that was uploaded for batch testing.

 |All utterances are successful.|